pouyajoon/beji/RENDER_DEPLOYMENT.md

 1. In Render dashboard, click "New +" → "Redis"
 2. Create a Redis instance
-3. Get the `Redis URL` from the Redis service dashboard
+3. Get the `Redis URL` from the Redis service dashboard (format: `redis://red-xxxxx:6379`)
 4. Add `REDIS_URL` environment variable to your web service
+5. **Note**: Render Redis internal service uses `redis://` without TLS.
+The code automatically detects Render Redis (URLs containing `red-`) and connects without TLS.

+**Important**:
+- The Redis URL from Render should already include authentication credentials if required
+- If credentials are not in the URL, you can set `REDISCLI_AUTH` with the password (or `username:password` format)
+- The application client will automatically use `REDISCLI_AUTH` if the URL doesn't contain credentials

 ### Option 2: External Redis

 Use any Redis provider (Upstash, Redis Cloud, etc.) and set `REDIS_URL` environment variable.
+External providers typically use `rediss://` (with TLS) and TLS is automatically enabled for non-Render Redis URLs.

 ## Environment Variables Reference